paweljarosz/defarc/README.md

 	local board_table = defarc.get_board_by_name("proper-name")
 ```

-### .get_board([board])
+### get_board([board])
 Returns a table with selected board data.
-This function returns a proper board if proper board_id or board_name is provided, otherwise it returns a saved/selected board_table.
+This function returns a proper board if proper board_id or board_name is provided, otherwise it returns a selected board_table.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `board_table` (table) - a table with data regarding selected board